Sepero/GLanguageServices/README.md

 Speech to Text, Text to Speech, and Language Translation

 The executable script names
-stt - Speech to Text (requires sox is installed) tts - Text to Speech (requires mplayer) translate - Language Translation
+stt - Speech to Text (requires sox and cUrl are installed) tts - Text to Speech (requires mplayer) translate - Language Translation (requires cUrl)

 Language codes